 A: Conceptual engineering and planning efforts began in 2013.
 Since then, the project team has completed the environmental review and preliminary design.
-As of January 2024, the project is in final design and major construction is anticipated to commence in late 2025.
-Amtrak has secured funding for the project and selected a contractor.
+Early construction and final design is currently underway.
+The project is fully funded thanks to a grant from FRA's Federal-State Partnership for Intercity Passenger Rail Program, along with contributions from Amtrak and the State of Maryland.
+Major construction is expected to begin in the upcoming year.